Consent of children and young people

 If it is not intended to seek parent/carer consent please justify this approach in your application with reference to Chapter 4.2 of the National Statement on Ethical Conduct in Human Research.

 Children of all ages who are involved as research participants should be offered the option of assenting to the research, even if not at an age when they can legally consent to research.
 They may choose to decline to participate even if a parent or carer has provided consent.

 Assent should not be confused with informed consent, or with autonomous decision making.
 Agreement can come without understanding.
 For example, a child can agree to a blood test but not understand the implications of the procedure.
 A 16-year-old who is judged as mature enough to meet legal and ethical tests of competence would be asked to consent, not assent.

-You will need to provide a Parent/Carer Information Statement and Consent Form, as well as a Participant Information Statement in appropriate language for the child or young person being asked to participate.
+You will need to provide a Parent/Carer Information Statement and Consent Form, and if considered necessary a Participant Information Statement in appropriate language for the child or young person being asked to participate.